leonardoVsantoro/leonardoVsantoro.github.io/index.md

 </p>

 <p>
-I am interested in statistical inference for random processes and inverse problems arising in the context of optimal transport and functional data analysis.
+I am interested in statistical inference for random processes and inverse problems arising in the context of high-dimensional and functional data analysis and optimal transport.
 This often brings me in close contact with pure/applied probability, optimisation and data science.
 </p>